jrfnl/clearPHP/rules/no-extra-argument.md

 <!-- Good Practices -->
 # No Extra Argument

-PHP does not check at compile time that a function or method calls has too many arguments.
+PHP does not check at compile time whether a function or method call has too many arguments.
 One may call any function with any number of arguments, and the extra arguments will be dropped at execution time.

-This is true for PHP native functions too.
+This is true for native PHP functions as well.

 ```php
 <?php